badumbatish/g4bl_suite/README.md

-Python scripting library for plotting (and analyzing) G4Beamline program ascii output
+Python scripting library for plotting (and analyzing) G4Beamline program ascii output.

+This library provides a soft interaction wall between G4Beamline and scientists.

+It doesn't use OOP, only functions.
+The function mostly manipulates 2D and 1D numpy arrays under the hood and also returns numpy arrays that can be manipulated directly by scientists.

 ## Dependencies:
     numpy